 As time goes on, you might even keep track of the policy-change experience as a whole.
 What was the experience like for you?
 What will you do differently next time?
 By keeping an ongoing conversation with yourself you will keep your awareness in-check while preparing yourself to be even more flexible for the next wave of necessary changes to come.

 How do you handle policy changes?

 About the author: Kelly Gregorio writes about leadership trends and tips while working at Advantage Capital Funds, a company that provides businesses working capital.
-You can connect with her through the comments section of her daily business blog here.

 Get regular updates by subscribing to our blog, today!